frrobledo/DeepL-Translator-GUI/README.md

 # DeepL Translator GUI for Linux

-This is a simple Python application that provides a GUI for using the DeepL translation service on Linux systems.
+This is a simple Python application that provides a GUI for using the DeepL translation service on Linux systems (also available for Windows and Mac).
 It uses PyQt5 for the interface and DeepL's API for translation, and it is designed to run within a Python virtual environment.

 ![Screenshot](images/screenshot.png)